Last updated: 10/28/2016

 Since a creditor with a charging order cannot participate in the LLC’s management, it cannot order the LLC to make a distribution or that the LLC be sold to pay off the debt.
 Frequently, creditors who obtain charging orders against LLCs end up with nothing because they can’t order any distributions and the LLC can choose not to make any.

 Example: The collection agency obtains a charging order from a North Dakota court ordering the North Dakota LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, a North Dakota LLC should have at least two members.
-The second member must be treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.
+If you are really concerned about protecting the assets in your North Dakota SMLLC against personal creditors, you should consider adding another member to your LLC.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member—that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.